Home :: Insights :: How to Conduct a Training Needs Analysis (TNA) – Featuring a 4-Step Process

 • Develop a Realistic Plan: Create an actionable and achievable training plan based on the analysis findings.

-• Continuously Monitor and Adjust: Regularly review and update the training needs analysis to reflect changing needs and objectives.
+• Continuously Monitor and Adjust: Regularly review and update the Training Needs Analysis to reflect changing needs and objectives.

 The Training Needs Analysis process comprises four phases.